GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 After all, unless the author is an experienced screen reader user, something is going to go wrong in the ARIA.
 In our menu bar example, the author could think the "option" role was to be used when "menuitem" was correct.
-They could forget to use `aria-expanded`, forget to set and clear `aria-activedescendant` at the right times, or forget to have a menubar containing the other menus.
+They could forget to use `aria-expanded`, forget to set and clear `aria-activedescendant` at the right times, or forget to have a menu bar containing the other menus.
 And what about menu item counts?
 Usually menu items are presented by screen readers with something like "item 3 of 5" so that the user knows where they are.
 This is generally counted automatically by the browser, but in some cases, and in some browser - screen reader combinations, the wrong numbers